Corporate Governance & Nominating Committee

 • The Committee shall have sole authority to retain and terminate any search firm to be used to identify director candidates, including sole authority to approve the search firm’s fees and other retention terms.

-• The Committee shall have the authority, without having to seek Board approval, to obtain, at the expense of the Company, advice and assistance from internal or external legal, accounting or other advisors as it deems advisable.
+• The Committee shall have the authority to engage, without having to seek Board approval, at the expense of the Company, advice and assistance from internal or external legal, accounting or other advisors as it deems advisable.

 • The Committee shall have the authority to conduct or authorize investigations into or studies of any matters within the Committee’s scope of responsibilities.